kiryl-zaytes/poc/media_api/tv-framework/README.md

 1. Put these classes to appropriate place into `com.nbc.testautomation.chillertv.support.api.pojo` package
 1. Add endpoint path to `src/test/resources/api/endpoints.properties` file and to `com.nbc.testautomation.chillertv.support.api.ApiEndpoints` class
 1. Implement corresponding method in corresponding API service class.
 See example in `com.nbc.testautomation.chillertv.service.video.VideoApiService`.
 To send GET HTTP-request use method _get()_ of interface `com.nbc.testautomation.http.HttpProvider`.
 Currently on implementation of this interface is available: `com.nbc.testautomation.http.RestTemplateHttpProvider`.
 Feel free to use your uwn if it's reasonable.
 In described case [RestTemplate] (https://spring.io/guides/gs/consuming-rest/) will take responsibility for mapping JSON to POJO classes, so the POJO object filled with API data will be returned.
-1. Classes like `com.nbc.testautomation.chillertv.support.ObjectConverter` are aimed to convert data form POJO to domain model business objects.
-Feel free to use some custom algorithms.
-1. As a result, API service will return business object of application domain model.
-Then it can be compared with data which is comming from API